KALEIDOSCOPEIP/DAGNet/README.md

 ```
 If you wanna run the script with CUDA device, set `--cuda True`, otherwise `--cuda False`.

-By running the script, the detection results of the sample images will be saved in the `detection` directory that will appear after the finishing running the script.
-In each detection result image, the red box indicate the detected UAV target.
+By running the script, the detection results of the sample images will be saved in the `detection` directory that will appear after finishing running the script.
+In each detection result image, the red box indicates the detected UAV target.

 ## Citation